stigsanek/miar-engine/README.md

 * Clone this git repository.
 * Set your database connection settings in the `config/database.php` file.
-* Migrate fixtures from file `migration/fixtures.sql` to your database.
+* Migrate data from file `migration/fixtures.sql` to your database.
 * In the console cd to folder of your project and run `composer install`.

 ### Running Application